Shaun White's 2022 Winter Olympics Schedule: TV, event dates, start times, how to watch, live stream - NBC Sports

 -

-Tuesday, February 8 – Men’s Halfpipe Qualifying: 11:35 p.m.
-ET on NBC and Peacock
+Tuesday, February 8 – Men’s Halfpipe Qualifying – ICYMI – Men’s Halfpipe Qualifying Recap

 -